Application Resources

 Transcripts in languages other than English or French must be accompanied by a translation.
 For the scholarship application, the translation does not need to be certified.
 Submit both the transcript and its translation as one PDF.
 You can use free online tools to merge files.

-You’ll also be asked to provide your most recent cumulative Grade Point Average (GPA) on a 4.0 scale.
+You’ll also be asked to provide your most recent undergraduate cumulative Grade Point Average (GPA) on a 4.0 scale.
 Use McGill's Educational credentials and grade equivalencies page for guidance on GPA conversion from the most commonly used grading systems for each country.
 If your university's GPA equivalency is not listed, input 0.

 Keep in mind that we are not solely focusing on your GPA.
 While GPA is important, we are interested in the fit with your proposed McGill programs, as well as the breadth and difficulty of the courses taken alongside your other commitments.
 Of course, we recognize that some programs offer more opportunity for breadth than others.